-Integrated Math 3 is the third course of the Integrated Mathematics progression based on Common Core State Standards.
-This course continues to explore functions through different representations of polynomial, exponential and trigonometric relationships.
-Emphasis will be placed on applying trigonometric concepts to general triangles, the unit circle, trigonometric equations and identities.
+Integrated Math 3 (IM3) Course Code: HS3207 Duration: Year Prerequisites: Integrated Math 2 Credits: 1.0 applying trigonometric concepts to general triangles, the unit circle, trigonometric equations and identities.
 Additional topics include statistics and probability with emphasis on statistical inference and using data for mathematical modeling.
 A focus of this course is the application of the main ideas in new and different contextual situations.
 This course requires students to have a TI-Nspire calculator (Non-CAS version).